dpsmith/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 Authenticated Code Module (ACM [2]_) and remained in memory to manage the SMX CPU mode that a dynamic launch would put a system.
 While it is not precluded from being used for doing a late launch, tboot's primary use case was to be used as an early launch solution.
-As a result the TrenchBoot project started the development of Secure Launch kernel feature to provide a more generalized approach.
+As a result, the TrenchBoot project started the development of Secure Launch kernel feature to provide a more generalized approach.
 The focus of the effort is twofold, the first is to make the Linux kernel directly aware of the launch protocol used by Intel, AMD/Hygon, Arm, and